Is it safe to work offshore?

 But what if I just work in an office?

 Safety is a huge priority within the energy industry, even when working in an office.
 Common safety practices include; always placing a lid on a hot drink when walking around an office or maintaining three points of contact at all times on staircases.
 It may seem unnecessary, but it is a part of everyday working life.

-Everyone working offshore in the UK sector of the North Sea must follow the same induction process – called the Common Induction Process.
-In addition, everyone must have a valid offshore medical certificate – this is usually obtained at the same time as completing the Basic Safety Induction & Emergency Training (BOSIET).
+Everyone working in oil and gas offshore in the UK must follow the same induction process – called the Common Induction Process.
+You must also have a valid offshore medical certificate which can be obtained at the same time as completing OPITO’s Basic Safety Induction and Emergency Training (BOSIET).

 What is PPE?